-- Adults—At first, 5 milligrams (mg) two times a day with food.
-Your doctor may adjust your dose as needed.
-However, the dose is usually not more than 7.5 mg two times a day.
+- Children weighing 40 kilograms (kg) or more—At first, 2.5 milligrams (mg) 2 times a day.
+Your doctor may adjust your dose as needed and tolerated.
+However, the dose is usually not more than 7.5 mg 2 times a day.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.